 - 1/2 teaspoon paprika

-Prick the potatoes with a fork and rub with the 2 tablespoons of softened butter to coat them well.
-Place the potatoes right on oven rack and bake for 45-55 minutes or until potatoes are soft when pressed with your fingers.
+- Prick the potatoes with a fork and rub with the 2 tablespoons of softened butter to coat them well.
+Place the potatoes right on oven rack and bake for 45 to 55 minutes or until potatoes are soft when pressed with your fingers.
 Remove the potatoes from the oven and let cool on a wire rack for 20 minutes.

-Spoon or pipe the potato mixture back into the potato shells and sprinkle with the paprika.
-Bake for 20-25 minutes or until potatoes are beginning to turn golden brown on the edges and are slightly puffed.
+- Spoon or pipe the potato mixture back into the potato shells and sprinkle with the paprika.
+Bake for 20 to 25 minutes or until potatoes are beginning to turn golden brown on the edges and are slightly puffed.
 Or freeze them as directed above.